deathbeam/parsihax/README.md

 will yield `[ 'a', 'b', 'c']` when it encounters the string `'abc'`.

-Calling `get` on a parser (or explicitly casting it to `Parsihax.Action` returns parsing function `String -> ?Int -> Result<A>` (or just `Action`), that parses the string and returns an object with a boolean `status` flag, indicating whether the parse succeeded.
+Getting `parse` from a parser (or explicitly casting it to `Parsihax.parse` returns parsing function `String -> ?Int -> Result<A>` (or just `Action`), that parses the string and returns an object with a boolean `status` flag, indicating whether the parse succeeded.
 If it succeeded, the `value` attribute will contain the yielded value.
 Otherwise, the `index` and `expected` attributes will contain the offset of the parse error, and a sorted, unique array of messages indicating what was expected.

 The error object can be passed along with the original source to `Parsihax.formatError(error, source)` to obtain a human-readable error string.

+Changing `parse` value changes parser behaviour, but still keeps it's reference, what is really usefull in recursive parsers.

 [test]: https://github.com/deathbeam/parsihax/tree/master/test
 [monax]: https://github.com/sledorze/monax
 [promises-aplus]: https://promisesaplus.com/
 [parsec]: https://hackage.haskell.org/package/parsec